byjg/php-swagger-test/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/byjg/php-swagger-test/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/byjg/php-swagger-test/?branch=master)

-A set of tools for test your REST calls based on the swagger documentation using PHPUnit.
+A set of tools for test your REST calls based on the OpenApi specification using PHPUnit.
+Currently this library supports the specifications `2.0` and `3.0`.

 PHP Swagger Test can help you to test your REST Api.
 You can use this tool both for Unit Tests or Functional Tests.